Splint3r7/web/_posts/2019-04-11-bandit0-17-solutions.md

 ### Goal:

-> The password for the next level is stored somewhere on the server and has all of the following properties:

-  >  ⋅⋅* owned by user bandit7
-  >  ⋅⋅* owned by group bandit6
-  >  ⋅⋅* 33 bytes in size
+> The password for the next level is stored somewhere on the server and has all of the following properties: 1- owned by user bandit7 2- owned by group bandit6 3- 33 bytes in size.

 ### Solution: